black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 You'll learn more about async code in future projects, but the setTimeout() function is a good introduction.

 Add a 1500 millisecond delay before the text "Camp" is logged to the console.

+# Step 83
+Now you're ready to start on the animation itself.
+You'll use an array of objects to store data for each frame of the animation.

+First, create a new variable called animationData and assign it an empty array.